Skip to Content

 StoryWalks

-OPL, in partnership with the Town Of Oakville, offers StoryWalks® at outdoor trails and locations across Oakville, providing Oakville residents of all ages with access to year round, self-guided walks with selected stories.
+OPL, in partnership with the Town of Oakville, offers StoryWalks® at various outdoor locations across Oakville, providing residents of all ages with year-round, self-guided walks featuring selected stories.

 Stroll the trail while enjoying a tale that unfolds along the way!
 StoryWalks® are fun and engaging way to explore an interactive story while taking in the fresh air and beautiful outdoors, available year-round.
 Stories change seasonally.